Skip to main content

 Preschool education and school education

 Initial education of teachers for nursery schools and Grades I to III of the primary school is provided only as part of long-cycle programmes in the field of Preschool Education and Early School Education.
-There is no option for the training of this group of teachers in non-degree postgraduate programmes.
+There is no education pathway for this group of teachers as part of non-degree postgraduate programmes.

-Initial education of subject teachers for Grades IV to VIII of the primary school and post-primary schools covers a 5-year cycle (either as a long-cycle programme or a first-cycle programme followed by a second-cycle programme, both in the same subject area as the corresponding long-cycle programme).
-Theoretical vocational subject teachers and practical vocational training teachers are also trained in first-, second- or long-cycle programmes.
+Initial education of subject teachers for Grades IV to VIII of the primary school and post-primary schools is provided either as a long-cycle programme or a first-cycle programme followed by a second-cycle programme, both in the same subject area.

 Non-degree postgraduate teacher training programmes can cover training in: